Want to know who the best bodybuilders of all time are?

 He also held the record for the most wins as an IFBB professional with 26 titles to his name, but that was since broken by Dexter “The Blade” Jackson.

-Ronnie made his professional debut into the sport of bodybuilding at the IFBB World Amateur Championships in 1992.
+Ronnie made his professional debut in the sport of bodybuilding at the IFBB World Amateur Championships in 1992.

 From there, he won his first Olympia title in 1998 and dominated until 2005, when Jay Cutler dethroned him.